 Balanced Trade Restoration Act of 2014

-I read with great interest the six editorials by Thomas Heffner between July 11th and the 17th, starting with: “War Declared Against America” and finishing with: “A Sinking Ship – Full Speed Ahead!.”
-All of them were great – a strong “Wake Up!” call.
+I read with great interest editorials by Thomas Heffner.
+Many of them are strong “Wake Up!” calls.
 Every American should see them!

 I especially noted the emphasis on our failure to stop the huge, ever-increasing flow of imports into America.
 The author is right that imports have been the single most damaging blow to our domestic industrial base that we rely on for national security and income as well as for a strong economy and good jobs.